Mapleton (CDP), Maine

 Mapleton is a census-designated place (CDP) comprising the main village within the town of Mapleton in Aroostook County, Maine, United States.
 The population of the CDP was 683 at the 2010 census, out of a population of 1,948 for the entire town.

 Geography

-The Mapleton CDP is located in the southwest part of the town of Mapleton, along Maine State Route 163.
+The Mapleton CDP is located in the southwestern part of the town of Mapleton, along Maine State Route 163.
 It is 5 mi east to Presque Isle and 14 mi west to Ashland.

 According to the United States Census Bureau, the CDP has a total area of 7.8 sqkm, all land.

 Demographics

+Education

+The school district for this community is School Administrative District 01.